-Mayer-Goodwin Road Professional Review and Guide
+Mayer-Goodwin Road Professional Guide

 "This roughly graded road travels from the interesting small town of Mayer west to intersect with Senator Highway, the major north-south road through the Bradshaw Mountains.
 The winding trail travels over open hills covered with low vegetation.
 Two major creeks along the route, Wolf Creek and Turkey Creek, often have running water and offer shady camping and picnic sites under ponderosa pines.